First Battle of Benghazi: End

 The fighting stopped on the morning of 20 February.
 Another 30 people were killed during the previous 24 hours of fighting.
 A third funeral procession passed the Katiba compound.
 Under the cover of the funeral, a suicide car-bomber attacked the compound's gates, blowing them up.
 Opposition fighters resumed their assault on the base, this time with reinforcements from Bayda and Derna.
 During the final attack on the compound, 42 people were killed.
 The gate was blown open by a Mehdi Mohammed Zeyo, a 48-year-old man, who had fashioned two gas canisters into the boot of his car, and drove into the main gate.
 The compound was taken by opposition forces hours later.
 In the afternoon, Libyan Interior Minister Abdul Fatah Younis showed up with a special forces squad called the "Thunderbolt" to relieve the besieged barracks.
 Troops from his unit, based on the outskirts of town, arrived at the opposite side of the Katiba compound armed with machine guns and driving trucks mounted with anti-aircraft guns.
 Two tanks under Younis's command followed.
 However, Younis defected to the opposition and granted safe passage to Gaddafi's loyalists out of the city.
 Gaddafi's troops evacuated, but not before killing soldiers who refused to open fire on the opposition.
 Some 130 rebel soldiers were killed in Benghazi and Bayda.

 Casualties

 110-257 opposition members were killed in Benghazi.
 In addition, another 63 opposition members were killed in Bayda and 29 in Derna.
 Also, 130 rebelling soldiers were reported to have been executed by government forces.
-Between 332-479 members of the opposition forces died during the fighting in Benghazi, Bayda and Derna.
+Between 332 and 479 members of the opposition forces died during the fighting in Benghazi, Bayda and Derna.
 Another 1,932 were wounded.
 111 soldiers loyal to Gaddafi were also killed.
 Of the 325 mercenaries sent to the east to quell the uprising's initial phase, it was reported that 50 were captured and executed by the opposition, and at least 236 were captured alive.
 The fate of the others was unknown.